An eviction crisis is brewing in Colorado, and local organizations hope lawyers will volunteer to help tenants and small businesses weather the storm.

 Headlines have warned of a wave of evictions ever since coronavirus first shut down businesses and workplaces in March.
 City and statewide eviction moratoria have helped stave off the flood so far, as have various provisions of the CARES Act, including stimulus checks, Small Business Administration loans and the extra unemployment payments that expired at the end of July.

-But tenants’ relief may be running out as the future of a second stimulus round and a statewide order that has delayed evictions is set to expire Tuesday.
+But tenants’ relief may be running out as the future of a second stimulus round remains up in the air and a statewide order that has delayed evictions is set to expire Tuesday.

 While renters look to Congress, governors and mayors for relief, attorneys will also be crucial in helping residents and businesses avoid displacement or an eviction mark on their records.
 Landlords are far more likely to have legal representation during eviction proceedings, and studies show tenants with representation have a better shot at staying in their homes and get more time to move than those without.

 DATA AND DEFENSE

 More than 390,000 people in Colorado will be at risk of eviction by the end of September, according to the COVID-19 Eviction Defense Project, an organization that offers volunteer legal services for Colorado tenants and publishes research on eviction data and projections nationally.